scottfr/SystemsBook/bctd/bctd.md

 # Beyond Connecting the Dots #

-The beta v3 of Beyond Connecting the Dots interactive is now available.
+The beta v4 of Beyond Connecting the Dots interactive is now available.
 As you access this version please remember that it's still a "beta"!
-There's an overview video at...
+The overview video  at the following URL will help you understand what to expect once you're in the bets.
+I strongly recommend you take a few minutes to watch it.
+It's not very long.

 * [http://www.youtube.com/watch?v=8Jjeyfds9mY](http://www.youtube.com/watch?v=8Jjeyfds9mY)